 4. Git- Simple Guide

 A very entertaining and straightforward guide written in simple words.
-Easy to understand and effective.
+Easy to understand and practical.
 It also provides a cheat sheet by which Git can be used easily.
 The usage of large fonts, diagrams, and screenshots makes this article all the more appealing.

 Created by Roger Dudler.